bhure/bhure.github.io/_posts/2021-04-14-CRTO_Review.md

 ## Labs
 So in the beginning I was kinda confused what the lab was as I thought lab isn't there , unlike PWK we keep doing courseware and keep growing and popping machines.
-There is no dedicated labs you do the labs with the courseware itself this is the best thing I have seen in the implementation as you really dont't even feel the need for a lab or dedicated machines as you have plenty of machines with courseware to learn.Machine reverts are easy and works fine.
+There is no dedicated labs you do the labs with the courseware itself this is the best thing I have seen in the implementation as you really dont't even feel the need for a lab or dedicated machines as you have

 ## Timeline
 So I took the course for 2 months but ended up getting done with even my exam in a month itself.